altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 'L::The link is broken, flooded with Algera - we should get out of here.'
 ~Pressed together, their hearts rung dry, dripping Algera into the aether~ 'J::Well, first we find bodies...'
-~The disconnecting link was almost complete~
+~The disconnecting link was almost complete.
-~Their options thinning~
+Their options thinning.
-~Every island of thoughts and ideas isolated from every other island of thoughts and ideas~ 'L::We just have to use one then, get them close to someone else, physical link.'
+Every island of thoughts and ideas isolated from every other island of thoughts and ideas~ 'L::We just have to use one then, get them close to someone else, physical link.'
 'J::There!'
 ~The Lux saw one of those options, a coach driver a few miles away in a small Romanian town~